NixOS/rfcs/rfcs/0109-nixpkgs-generated-code-policy.md

 A lot of developers come to the Nix ecosystem, and find that the tools work great for sysadmin-y or power-user-y things (NixOS, home-manager, etc.) but the development experience is not nearly as clearly better than using language-specific tools in comparison.
 (I prefer it, but the tradeoffs are very complex.)
 With the new both-ways communication described above, I think we'll have a huge leg up in refining best practices so that ultimately we have better developement workflows, and retain these people better.

-The developers I am most eager to reach are those of major upstream projects In turn, I hope these upstream packages and ecosystems might even care about packaging and integration of the sort that we do.
-This would create a virtuous cycle where Nix is easier to use by more people, and Nixpkgs is easier to maintain as upstream packages better match our values.
-Instead of a situation where distros and upstream projects don't really like each other, we might end up with a situation where they all get along via Nix.